stlink-org/stlink/doc/compiling.md

 $ make
 ```

-You could install to a user folder e.g `$HOME`:
+You may install to a user folder e.g `$HOME`:

 ```
 $ cd build/Release; make install DESTDIR=$HOME
 ```

-Or system wide:
+Or system-wide:

 ```
 $ cd build/Release; sudo make install
 ```

-## Linux
+## Linux / Unix
 ## Common requirements

-* Debian based distros (debian, ubuntu)
 * `build-essential`
 * `cmake`
+* `libusb-1.0`
-* `libusb-1.0` (plus development headers for building, on debian based distros `libusb-1.0-0-dev` package)
+* `libusb-1.0-0-dev` (development headers for building, _only on debian based distros_)
-* (optional) for `stlink-gui` we need libgtk-3-dev
+* `libgtk-3-dev` _(optional; required for `stlink-gui`)_

+As of today several distributions namely:

+- CentOS 6, 7, 8
+- Debian 8, 9, 10, sid
+- Fedora 30, 31, Rawhide
+- NetBSD 7.2, 8.1, 9.0
+- openSUSE Leap 15.1, Leap 15.2
+- Ubuntu 14.04 LTS, 16.04 LTS, 18.04 LTS, 19.10

+provide packages for libusb 0.1 and libusb 1.0.

+**Please ensure that the correct version 1.0 is installed.**
+Other relevant distributions appear to have packages named _libusb-compat-0.1_ or alike to distinguish from libusb packages based on version 1.0.x.

 ### Fixing cannot open shared object file

 When installing system-wide (`sudo make install`) the dynamic library cache needs to be updated with the command `ldconfig`.

 ## Permissions with udev

-Make sure you install udev files which are necessary to run the tools without root
+Make sure you install udev files which are necessary to run the tools without root permissions.
- permissions.
 By default most distributions don't allow access to USB devices.
-The
- udev rules create devices nodes and set the group of this to `stlink.
+The udev rules create devices nodes and set the group of this to `stlink`.

 The rules are located in the `etc/udev/rules.d` directory.
-You will need to copy it
-to /etc/udev/rules.d, and then either execute as root (or reboot your machine):
+You will need to copy it to /etc/udev/rules.d, and then either execute as root (or reboot your machine):

 ```
 $ udevadm control --reload-rules
 $ udevadm trigger
 ```

 Udev will now create device node files `/dev/stlinkv2_XX`, `/dev/stlinkv1_XX`.
-You must
- make sure the `stlink` group exists and the user who is trying to access is added
+**You need to make sure the `stlink` group exists and the user, who is trying to access, is added to this group.**
- to this group.

 ### Note for STLINKv1 usage

-The STLINKv1's SCSI emulation is very broken, so the best thing to do
-is tell your operating system to completely ignore it.
+The STLINKv1's SCSI emulation is corrupted, so the best thing to do is tell your operating system to completely ignore it.

 Options (do one of these before you plug it in)

-* `modprobe -r usb-storage && modprobe usb-storage quirks=483:3744:i`
+* `modprobe -r usb-storage && modprobe usb-storage quirks=483:3744:i` or
-* or 1. `echo "options usb-storage quirks=483:3744:i" >> /etc/modprobe.conf`
+  1. `echo "options usb-storage quirks=483:3744:i" >> /etc/modprobe.conf`
-*    2. `modprobe -r usb-storage && modprobe usb-storage`
+  2. `modprobe -r usb-storage && modprobe usb-storage`
+* or
-* or 1. `cp stlink_v1.modprobe.conf /etc/modprobe.d`
+  1. `cp stlink_v1.modprobe.conf /etc/modprobe.d`
-*    2. `modprobe -r usb-storage && modprobe usb-storage`
+  2. `modprobe -r usb-storage && modprobe usb-storage`

 ### Build Debian Package

-To build the debian package you need the following extra packages: `devscripts debhelper`.
+To build the debian package you need the additional packages `devscripts` and `debhelper`.

 ```
 $ git archive --prefix=$(git describe)/ HEAD | bzip2 --stdout > ../libstlink_$(sed -En -e "s/.*\((.*)\).*/\1/" -e "1,1 p" debian/changelog).orig.tar.bz2
 $ debuild -uc -us
 ```

-## Mac OS X
+## macOS
+### Prerequisites

 When compiling on a mac you need the following:

 * A compiler toolchain (XCode)
-* CMake
+* cmake
-* Libusb 1.0
+* **libusb 1.0**

-The best way is to install [homebrew](http://brew.sh) which is a package manager
- for opensource software which is missing from the Apple App Store.
-Then install
+The best way is to install [homebrew](http://brew.sh) which is a package manager for opensource software which is missing from the Apple App Store.
+Then install the dependencies:
- the dependencies:

 ```
 brew install libusb cmake